JustinTheGreat/PDF_To_JSON/README.md

 5. For content spanning pages, ensure the continuation field uses the (+1) suffix
 6. Check for invisible characters or formatting that might affect keyword matching

-*Side Note: I'd recommend feeding all the files into AI (Claude.ai recommended) to help give you more specific use-case guide with this program*
+*If you encounter persistent issues, consider using AI tools like Claude.ai to help develop specific extraction parameters for your documents.*